-Coordinate with all other Monterey County jurisdictions to increase the availability of emergency shelters, transitional housing, and homelessness services generally as well as develop targeted assistance and outreach for overrepresented populations.

-- Monitor the demographic composition of the homeless population to identify needs for targeted resources and determine what efforts to take, such as providing education on the financial assistance and programs available. - Identify appropriate actions from the 2021 study, Lead Me Home prepared by Coalition of Homeless Services Providers and Focus Strategies and implement selected actions. - The City will target efforts under Program 2.2.1, Pursue Funding, and Program 2.2.2, Provide Incentives, for housing projects that will benefit people experiencing homelessness.
+- Coordinate with all other Monterey County jurisdictions to increase the availability of emergency shelters, transitional housing, and homelessness services generally as well as develop targeted assistance and outreach for overrepresented populations. - Monitor the demographic composition of the homeless population to identify needs for targeted resources and determine what efforts to take, such as providing education on the financial assistance and programs available. - Implement appropriate actions from the 2021 study, Lead Me Home prepared by Coalition of Homeless Services Providers and Focus Strategies, including - increase participation in homeless solutions by leaders and key stakeholders from across the region; - improve the overall performance, capacity, and outcomes of the homelessness response system, and - expand service-oriented responses to unsheltered homelessness. - Partner with Monterey County to potentially develop a permanent supportive housing project for parenting Transitional Aged Youth (TAY) in Soledad to include 2 to 4 housing units. - The City will target efforts under Programs 2.2.1, Pursue Funding, 2.2.2 Provide City Funding and 2.2.3, Provide Incentives, for housing projects that will benefit people experiencing homelessness.

-See also Program 2.1.3, Single Room Occupancy Units (SROs).
+See also Program 2.1.2, Single Room Occupancy Units (SROs).

-Responsible Agency/Department: Community and Economic Development Department Time Frames: Contact qualified developers and property owners to offer incentives and promote housing particularly suited for special housing needs groups at least annually and ongoing, when projects come forward.
+Responsible Agency/Department: Community and Economic Development Department Time Frames: Contact qualified developers and property owners to offer funding (if available) and incentives and promote housing particularly suited for special housing needs groups at least annually and ongoing, when projects come forward.
 Apply for funding at least annually.
 Support service providers at least annually.
 Provide resources on the City's website by summer 2024 and ongoing thereafter.